northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 ### 5. Interpretation and Conclusions

 - **Motor Operation:** The motor operates under minimal conditions.
 Its successful activation confirms fundamental functionality.
-- **Limited Torque:** The torque values measured (~1.5 Nm max) are less than 1% of the rated 152 Nm.
+- **Limited Torque:** The torque values measured (~1.5 N-m max) are less than 1% of the rated 152 N-m.
 This confirms that the current supply is insufficient to push the motor toward its full capabilities.
 - **Temperature:** No change was observed.
 This is expected given the low power usage.
 Future tests should re-examine thermal behavior.
 - **Throttle-Torque Relationship:** There is a roughly proportional relationship between throttle and torque, but full validation will require higher current levels.

 ### 6. Summary
 The motor subsystem was tested under limited current conditions to verify basic functionality and collect baseline data.
 Using a 104V power supply limited to 6A, the motor successfully activated and responded to throttle inputs, though grinding noises at higher throttle levels indicated insufficient current.
-Maximum recorded torque was approximately 1.56 Nm, significantly below the rated 152 Nm, and temperature remained stable at 36°C. The throttle-to-torque relationship appeared roughly proportional, though full validation requires higher current tests.
+Maximum recorded torque was approximately 1.56 N-m, significantly below the rated 152 N-m, and temperature remained stable at 36°C. The throttle-to-torque relationship appeared roughly proportional, though full validation requires higher current tests.
 These results confirm that the motor is operational and establish a foundation for future high-power evaluations.

 ## Statement of Contribution
 Jesse Munoz: Performed tests on each part of the shutdown circuit as well as drafted the experimental analysis document.

-Erlind Boraj: Performed tests on the motor.
-Reviwed formated the document.
+Erlind Boraj: Performed tests on the motor and reviewed the document.

 Zach Holt: Reviewed document and formatted into markdown.

 Evan Morse: Performed tests on the motor.

-Graham Robinson: Reviewed the report.
+Graham Robinson: Reviewed and Revised the report.